Malbec Red Wine Variety

 In Argentina Malbec served as the "workhorse" variety for many years, producing ordinary everyday drinking varieties.

-The opinion of the wines was so low that there were vine pull schemes to get rid of them, but fortunately wise heads prevailed as it was discovered that with a little care and modern technology Malbec could produce acceptable wines at a price point in the North American and European markets.
+The opinion of the wines was so low that there were vine pull schemes to get rid of them, but fortunately wise heads prevailed.
+By the 1990s it was discovered that with a little care and modern technology Malbec could produce acceptable wines at a price point in the North American and European markets.

-Malbec wines in Australia
+malbec in Australia

 The variety is certainly less common in Australia than it was a couple of decades ago, but there is some evidence that it may be making a comeback.